Emily Jane White: Career

 In June 2016 the release of the new album was confirmed and preceded by the single "Frozen Garden".
 In July 2016, White released her fifth album They Moved in Shadow All Together that was described as "bringing her concern for race and gender equality to the fore of her poetic folk-pop".
-The album was recorded over a two-year period at the Tiny Telephone Studio in San Francisco.
+The album was recorded over a two-year period at the Tiny Telephone Studios in San Francisco.